Please click on a tab below to see what our clients say about us.

 In the first quarter of 2011, BP commissioned WEALTH at work to run a pensions education programme for those employees who were identified as most likely to be impacted by the tax changes.
 The aim of the project was to inform and educate these employees on the pension changes announced in October 2010, and the potential impact of these changes.
 The education programme involved the delivery of 33 seminars across 4 sites, webinars and webcasts, together with financial guidance clinics and strategic investment advice from WEALTH at work’s strategic investment planners.

-“We have rolled out a voluntary programme of financial education for our people aged over 50, to help them begin planning for retirement, be it in the short, medium or longer term.
-It is important to use a specialist education provider who understands not only BT pensions, but who also have a detailed understanding of the wider retirement market to give employees a rounded view of their key options and areas they need to consider.
-We have worked with WEALTH at work, for a number of years, and they have helped us, not only to put together and deliver highly engaging seminars, but supported this with an online capability to help BT employees through their decision making process.
-This complements our own pensions modelling tool by giving specialist information about relevant issues such as state benefits and capital investment.”
+“We have worked with WEALTH at work for a number of years, and they have helped us not only to put together and deliver highly engaging seminars, but supported this with an online capability to help BT employees through their decision making process.
+This complements our own pensions modelling tool by giving specialist information about relevant issues such as state benefits and capital investment.
+The research we conducted highlights how much the retirement planning seminars have benefitted our employees financial wellbeing and we hope to continue to build on this in the future.”

 Financial wellbeing paramount at Causeway Technologies